sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ## **Case Assertion**

-This category is for asserting server side components of case.
+This category is for asserting server-side components of a case.

 ___